OrkunOlcal/python-whatsapp-message/README.md

 ## Description

-This is a playground project with Phyton.
+This is a playground project with Python.

 ### Requirements